2005 Northern Peru earthquake: Tectonic setting

 A 7,000 km convergent boundary lies off the coast of Peru, where the oceanic Nazca plate subducts or dives beneath the continental South American plate.
 The Peru–Chile Trench marks the location where the two plates meet and converge.
 The rate of subduction at this boundary varies throughout its length; from 65 mm per in the north, to 80 mm per year in the south.
 The presence of active subduction produces large earthquakes when elastic energy along the plate boundary (megathrust) is released suddenly after decades or centuries of accumulated strain.
 Earthquakes rupturing the megathrust are known as megathrust earthquakes; capable of generating tsunamis when there is sufficient and sudden uplift of the seafloor, leading to the sudden displacement of the seawater.

 Shallow inland crustal earthquakes within the overriding South American plate are caused by internal deformation of the crust within the Andes Mountains; formed by the ongoing convergence.
 It has been suggested that a large décollement beneath the range is the source of these earthquakes.
 The fold and thrust belt systems along the eastern foothills of the Andes are seismically active and produce thrust mechanism earthquakes.
 Normal and strike-slip mechanism earthquakes also occur within the shallow crust.
 Flat slab subduction beneath the Peruvian Andes also results in deformation of the South American plate, contributing to this occurrence.
 Earthquakes with similar magnitudes and mechanisms occurred close to the 2005 event in 1990, 1991, 2019 and 2021.

 Earthquake

 The epicenter was located in the Department of Loreto, about 39 km northwest of Yurimaguas.
 Focal mechanism solutions indicate that rupture occurred on either a north or south-striking, moderately dipping normal fault.
 Of these two possible fault orientations, finite fault modeling of globally recorded seismic data from the United States Geological Survey is more consistent with slip on the north-striking fault; the fault modeling also suggests up to 6.4404 m of slip near the epicenter.
 With its hypocenter located roughly 115 km below the surface within the subducted lithosphere of the Nazca plate, the quake extended itself below the Andes and was felt in a large area, including the Peruvian coastal regions and as far away as Bogotá, Colombia, as well as most of Ecuador and western Brazil.
-It was also the strongest earthquake to hit Peru since 2001.
+It was the strongest earthquake to hit Peru since 2001.